isaacarnault/aws-ec2/EC2_AWS.md

 </p>
 </details>

+<b>Next : Add Storage</b><br>
-- Click on "Next : Add Storage".
-Leave default configuration then click on Next: Add Tags.
+eave default configuration then click on Next: Add Tags.
 You can leave tags blanks, here I'm using some tags for my own needs.<br>

 <details>
 <summary>🔴 See output</summary>